31-Year Veteran. Retired Air Force Major General. Neighbor.Still serving.

 Idaho is bearing the costs of a Congress that works for party leaders, not for us.
+I'm running to change that.

 - Rebuild Idaho's agricultural sector — tariffs, immigration policy, and market uncertainty are doing real damage to an industry we cannot afford to lose.